vominhtri231/Notes/Java/Core/Concurrent/Synchronizer.md

 ## CycleBarrier

-CycleBarrier's constructor takes a integer indicate number of thread must be waiting so every thread could continue to run.
+CycleBarrier's constructor takes an integer indicate number of thread must be waiting so every thread could continue to run.

 ``` java
 CycleBarrier run = new CycleBarrier(2);